DanielFLopez1620/learning_ros2/m06_hardware_interaction/03_micro_ros_usage/02_sub_pub_std_msgs/README.md

 ## Purpose

-Simple demo for learning about **µ-micro** as the first steps with a Hello World.
+Simple demo for learning about publishers and subscribers with standard message by using **µ-micro**-

 ## Guide step by step